Database Connection Optionslink

 To activate the connection, accept the interface endpoint connection request from Fivetran.
 By default, connection requests must be manually accepted.
 However, you can configure the acceptance settings for your endpoint service so that any connection requests are automatically accepted.

-On a single static IP service (EC2, non-RDS database, etc.)link
+On a single static IP service (EC2, non-RDS database, etc.)

 To create an NLB on a single static IP service, follow the instructions in AWS’ creating a network load balancer documentation.
 Either ensure that the NLB availability zones match the target availability zones or enable cross-zone load balancing.

-On a dynamic IP service (Amazon Aurora database, RDS database, etc.)link
+On a dynamic IP service (Amazon Aurora database, RDS database, etc.)

 NLB can only route traffic to an EC2 instance, an IP address, or a Lambda function through target groups.
 Since Aurora and RDS databases don’t have a dedicated IP address or EC2 instance ID, there are two different ways to configure an NLB to route traffic to these databases - using a port forwarding instance or using the IP address (dynamic IP address) of the database.
 Follow the instructions below for your chosen method.